Geological Sciences M.S. (Ithaca)

 Students who are self-motivated and self-directed with strong quantitative backgrounds and a keen interest in and curiosity about the Earth are encouraged to apply.
 While helpful, prior study of geology is not a requirement for admission; applications from students with undergraduate degrees in other fields are welcome.

-Applicants are required to submit an online application, a statement of purpose, an official transcript from each college or university attended, three letters of recommendation, and GRE general test scores.
+Applicants are required to submit an online application, a statement of purpose, an official transcript from each college or university attended, and three letters of recommendation.
 Applicants whose native language is not English must also submit TOEFL or IELTS Academic scores.
 Please note: GRE scores are not required.